-Here at Fire & Flavor, we like to keep meals simple.
-From custom branding your steaks to a robotic grill brush, a thousand grilling gadgets may be overkill, but there are a few essential tools for grilling that we cannot live without.
-These necessities can help ensure your cooking experience runs smoothly and efficiently.
+Here at Fire and Flavor, we like to keep meals simple.
+Many grilling gadgets may be overkill, but there are a few essential tools for grilling that we cannot live without.
+These affordable, easy necessities add flare and efficiency to your grilling without adding difficulty.

-We believe in grilling with all natural products to not only avoid negative health effects that come with consuming food from a grill lit with lighter fluid, but to also maintain the natural taste of grilling with natural charcoal or briquettes.
-Made simply from paraffin wax and paperboard, our tasteless, odorless, and clean fire starters leave out toxic ingredients like coal, limestone, oil, and petroleum that are both harmful for the environment and your body.
+We believe in grilling with all-natural products to avoid negative health effects and maintain the natural taste of grilling with natural charcoal or briquettes.
+Made simply from paraffin wax and paperboard, our tasteless, odorless, and clean fire starters leave out toxic ingredients like coal, limestone, oil, and petroleum, which can be harmful to the environment and your health.

-Obviously we are a little biased and love cooking with cedar planks, but they are especially useful for those intimidated by cooking fish.
-Cedar planks are great way to add natural flavors to your favorite seafood and ensure that it doesn’t fall apart on the grill.
-If you’re a last minute griller, we keep pre-soaked planks in the freezer and throw them on the grill without having to think too far in advance.
+Obviously we are a little biased.
+We love cooking with cedar planks.
+They're especially useful for those intimidated by cooking fish.
+Cedar planks are a great way to add natural flavors to your favorite seafood, and ensure that it doesn’t fall apart on the grill.
+If you’re a last-minute griller, keep pre-soaked planks in the freezer and throw them on the grill without having to think too far in advance.

 This item may be overlooked or it may be the first thing you buy for your grill, but having a high quality brush is important to keep grill grates clean so food doesn't stick.